KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/alignment_dup_marking/README.md

   iii.
 The read fails platform/vendor quality checks iv.
 The read is a PCR or optical duplicate

-To interprete the samtools flags we are using to filter please see https://broadinstitute.github.io/picard/explain-flags.html
+To interpret the samtools flags we are using to filter please see https://broadinstitute.github.io/picard/explain-flags.html

 ```